 Bladder, Bowel & Practical Logistics

-The practical stuff that nobody warns you about — and that's completely manageable once you plan for it:
+The practical stuff nobody warns you about — and that's completely manageable once you plan for it:

 None of this is romantic to read, but a quiet routine means you can stop worrying about logistics and actually be present.